-Under the Section 80D of the Income Tax Act of India, deductions done up to Rs.
-25,000 towards health insurance premium are known to qualify for tax benefits.
+Under the Section 80D of the Income Tax Act of India, deductions done up to ₹25,000 towards health insurance premium are known to qualify for tax benefits.
 Additionally, senior citizens enjoy a tax benefit up to ₹50,000.
-While tax benefits are attractive, individuals should not buy health insurance policy for that reason only.
+While tax benefits are attractive, individuals should not buy a health insurance policy for that reason only.
 Before buying the plan, you should take a look at the policy covers and benefits.
 While tax benefits are an attractive advantage of buying health insurance, tax-saving shouldn’t be your primary concern.
 The top priority should be getting an all-round coverage against a range of medical expenses.

-Buyers often stick to health insurance plan recommended by their friends, colleagues, or family, without taking the efforts to compare the different policies.
+Buyers often stick to the health insurance plan recommended by their friends, colleagues, or family, without taking the efforts to compare the different policies.
 Comparison of policies helps in selecting the right plan at a lower price.
 It is important to assess your specific requirements and compare different policies through a third-party aggregator website.
 Once you finalise a plan, go to the official website of the provider and read the terms and conditions in-depth to understand the exact coverage.
 Adequate research and effective comparison are necessary to find an efficient yet cost-effective health insurance policy.

-While premium is the basic factor for comparing different health insurance policies, it should not be the only evaluating factor.
+While the premium is the basic factor for comparing different health insurance policies, it should not be the only evaluating factor.
 Buyers should compare additional covers, benefits, exclusions, and sub-limits before narrowing down on a policy.
 The aim should not be the pocket-friendly policy but to find the most cost-effective policy.
 You should compare and find the policy that offers the most value for your money.
 Cheap policies can lead to huge expenses in the long run in case they fail to cover necessary expenses or reject valid claims.

 Basic covers fail in times of a pandemic, where comprehensive health insurance plans offered COVID-19 cover by default.
-Comprehensive health insurance plans such as Royal Sundaram Lifeline health insurance provide several benefits apart from the basic hospitalization cover.
-For a small amount, you can avail additional benefits such as cashless hospitalization, Ambulance cover, and day-care cover.
+Comprehensive health insurance plans such as Royal Sundaram Lifeline health insurance and Arogya Sanjeevani Policy provide several benefits apart from the basic hospitalisation cover.
+For a small amount, you can avail additional benefits such as cashless hospitalisation, ambulance cover, and day-care cover.
 So why stick to basic protection when a complete plan is available by shelling a few extra pennies?

 5.Not Reading the Fine Print

 Most of the insurance buyers often avoid dwelling into the fine print of the policy.
-Knowing the coverages, exclusions, limit for each cover, and benefits is important because you are aware of the extent of protection you have availed.
+Knowing the coverages, exclusions, limit for each cover, and benefits are important because you are aware of the extent of protection you have availed.
 You do not want to pay premiums for a health cover over the years, and then realise at the time of coverage that an important condition is not covered by the policy.
 So, once you finalise a provider or a policy, ensure that you read the policy guidelines, terms and conditions, inclusions and exclusions in-depth before purchasing the cover.